opensource4all/sqlite-jdbc/README_CEROD.md

 7. unzip
 8. Docker (for cross-compilation only)

+Make sure you have your DOCKER DESKTOP running. <br>
 Then: clone this project:

 1. git clone https://github.com/opensource4all/sqlite-jdbc.git
 2. cd sqlite-jdbc
 3. make native
-4. mvn package  <-- creates the jar
+4. mvn package  <-- creates the package (jar maven library)
 5. mvn install  <-- if you use maven, this will package it and install it in your local maven repo.

 How to use CEROD encoded DB: